Helping Dementia Family Caregivers Make Confident Medical Decisions

 Medications.

-Are there medications the medical team may be ok with stopping?
-We discuss common medication issues that come up as we age.
-Which meds can help with the symptoms/behaviors of dementia and what do you need to know to advocate for your person.
+Are there medications your person’s taking that need more discussion with their medical team?
+We discuss common medication issues like: Which meds might help with the symptoms/behaviors of dementia, side effects or complications that commonly result in ER visits, and what you need to know to advocate for your person.

 Each person with dementia has a unique set of symptoms, but the diseases that cause dementia lead to the same result.
-I teach you what is likely to happen as your person’s disease worsens so we can figure out how you will act when it does.
+I teach you what is likely to happen as your person’s disease worsens and how to think through how you’ll act when it does.

 About Me